 2. Pan-Seared Cod (Daily Entree Special) – seared in butter topped with white wine and lobster cream sauce with full chunks of lobster

 Again, another dish I didn’t expect in a pub.
 You get two fillets of perfectly cooked cod.
-The white wine and lobster cream sauce was so delicious, but it sort of overpowered the cod.
+The white wine and the lobster cream sauce were so delicious, but it sort of overpowered the cod.
 The full chunks of lobsters were very generous too.

 YellowBelly Brewery and Public House

-Disclaimer: Although this was a sponsored tasting with YellowBelly Brewery and Public House, the opinions expressed here represent my own and not those of the company’s.
+Disclaimer: Although this was a sponsored tasting with YellowBelly Brewery and Public House, the opinions expressed here represent my own and not those of the restaurant.